Booklists and Booktalks

 This site offers review of books, articles, and software addressing various issues on technology and learning.
 Focus is on how technology can affect the teaching and learning of foreign languages.LanguageSkills.co.uk

 Language activities in French, German, Spanish, and Welsh.
 (Note: this site may be used without cost only outside the hours of 9 am to 4 pm)Parlez-Vous?

 A resource for French students and teachers.Web-based Translation Service

 This site allows you to translate words, phrases, and even whole web pages into another language.
-There are 36 languages or dialects included.American Slanguages
+There are eleven different translating options.American Slanguages

 This "hick-to-hip" translation guide offers a humorous approach to learning the language of the "Locals: for major cities in the U.S. and internationally."BBC World Service: Learning English